-Freedom of expression is protected by law, and Hong Kong media remained lively in their criticism of the territory’s government and to a lesser extent the Chinese central government in 2013.
-However, press freedom was threatened by mainland China’s growing economic power, which has allowed it to exert greater influence over the media in Hong Kong.
-Over the course of the year, government restrictions on access to information persisted, and violent attacks against journalists and media executives increased significantly, with many cases remaining unsolved.
+Freedom of expression is protected by law, and Hong Kong media remained lively in their criticism of the territory’s government and to a lesser extent the Chinese central government in 2014.
+However, Beijing’s enormous economic power and influence over Hong Kong businesses, politicians, and media owners allow it to exert considerable indirect pressure on the territory’s media, leading to growing self-censorship in recent years.

 Under Article 27 of the Basic Law, Hong Kong residents enjoy freedoms of speech, press, and publication, and these rights are generally upheld by the territory’s independent courts.
 However, they risk being undermined by the power of the National People’s Congress (NPC), China’s rubber-stamp parliament, to make final interpretations of the Basic Law, as well as by Chinese surveillance in the territory and the mainland economic interests of local media owners.
-Hong Kong’s Defamation Ordinance outlines defamation as a civil offense punishable by a fine.
-Although the ordinance includes a definition of criminal libel, that clause has rarely been used in court.
-In February 2013, the territory’s top leader, Chief Executive Leung Chun-ying, demanded the retraction of a news article that he considered “defamatory.”
+Moreover, the perpetrators and especially the organizers of attacks on journalists in recent years have often gone unpunished, creating a climate of impunity that became more evident in 2014 as the pace of attacks increased.
+Hong Kong’s Defamation Ordinance establishes defamation as a civil offense punishable by a fine.
+Although the ordinance includes a definition of criminal defamation, that clause has rarely been used in court.

 Reporters covering rallies or sensitive breaking news stories sometimes face assaults.
-In August 2013, photographers from Next Magazine were hit and pushed by a demonstrator, despite having identified themselves as members of the press.
+The HKJA recorded two dozen attacks on journalists during the first month of the Occupy Central protests, which began in late September 2014 and at times featured violence by police or counterprotesters.
+Two journalists were arrested for allegedly assaulting police while recording their attempts to disperse protesters.
 Hong Kong journalists also face restrictions and intimidation when covering events on the mainland, limiting their ability to provide national news to the local population.
 Chinese authorities require journalists to obtain temporary press cards from the Liaison Office in Hong Kong prior to each reporting visit to the mainland, and to obtain the prior consent of interviewees.
 Even with accreditation, journalists from the territory have repeatedly been subjected to surveillance, threats, beatings, and occasional jailing when reporting on the mainland.
-In March, two cameramen were attacked while filming a Hong Kong–based activist’s attempt to visit Liu Xia, the wife of jailed Nobel laureate Liu Xiaobo.
-In October, five journalists and a cameraman from Hong Kong were briefly detained by mainland police while trying to reach the scene of a car crash—described by Chinese authorities as a terrorist attack—in Beijing’s Tiananmen Square.